Hawk Surprises

 Well we all started out with high hopes that 2021 was going to be better than 2020.
 I’m not sure it achieved that, but best to dwell on the positives rather than the (many) negatives of the year.
 So here’s a round-up of some of my wildlife highlights from 2021, including a catch-up on my clearly over-ambitious New Year’s Resolutions.

 Back at home, there’s been plenty of interest in the garden.
 The moth trap has been running throughout the year, bringing 34 new species to the garden.
 This takes the total up to an amazing 438 species recorded since I started in 2013.
-I’d never have dreamed back then that we could get such a huge variety of moths visiting our modest suburban garden.
+I’d never have dreamed back then that I could get such a huge variety of moths visiting my modest suburban garden.
 Highlights from this year include whoppers like the Pine Hawkmoth and this Privet Hawkmoth:

 At the other end of the size spectrum, there were some lovely micro moths, including this Pearl Grass-veneer – a species I’d been hoping to see for a while.